stiron/ansible-users/README.md

 `manage_tmuxconf` - use a well-configured tmux configuration file

 `bashrc_lines` - a block of data to be inserted into the ~/.bashrc

+`ssh_key` - a string or URL for the pub key of the user to be deployed as athorized key

 ## Examples